The Lithuanian Society for Immunology

 At the annual meetings that usually take place in December, LSI foresees and plans the activities for the coming year, i. e. the seminars, conferences, and participation in the conferences or the internship abroad.

-LSI also organizes the annual conferences on the Day of Immunology (April 29) which has been announced by EFIS and is celebrated worldwide since 2005.
-The programs of the conferences can be found here:
+LSI also organizes the annual conferences on the Day of Immunology (April 29) which has been announced by IUIS and EFIS and is celebrated worldwide since 2005.
+Information about the Day of Immunology can be found here:

 https://www.efis.org/home.html#anc424